biologics therapy Treat Carpometacarpal Osteoarthritis

 Carpometacarpal osteoarthritis, also known as CMC arthritis, is a condition that causes pain in the hand, specifically in the thumb.
 Developing osteoarthritis in the hand is very common due to a large amount of stress and repeated use that the hands endure daily.

 Arthritis in the thumb is especially common due to the larger range of motion it has compared to the other fingers.
-While many treatment options involve surgical procedures, mesenchymal stem cells provide an alternative option that is less invasive and that can provide superior results.
+While many treatment options involve surgical procedures, mesenchymal biologics therapy provide an alternative option that is less invasive and that can provide superior results.

 What is Carpometacarpal Osteoarthritis?